Significant events in Q1 are already ensuring that Planning stays interesting in 2023.

 St Albans Local Plan

 St Albans City and District Council is preparing a new Local Plan 2020-2038.
-It will affect what can be built, and where, up to 2038 in the District. – The Councils webpage will be updated throughout the plan-making process.
+The first consultation is due to take place in July – Sept 2023 – The Councils webpage will be updated throughout the plan-making process.

 Information updates on other Strategic Plans in Hertfordshire can be found on our website: Planning in Hertfordshire